 The Convolutional Neural Network classifies an input image into categories e.g dog, cat, deer, lion or bird.

 the Convolution + Pooling layers act as feature extractors from the input image while a fully connected layer acts as a classifier.
 In the above image figure, on receiving a dear image as input, the network correctly assigns the highest probability for it (0.94) among all four categories.
 The sum of all probabilities in the output layer should be one though.
 There are four main operations in the ConvNet shown in the image above:

 - Classification (Fully Connected Layer)

-These operations are the basic building blocks of every Convolutional Neural Network, so understanding how these work is an important step to developing a sound understanding of ConvNets or CNN’s.
+These operations are the basic building blocks of every Convolutional Neural Network, so understanding how this work is an important step to developing a sound understanding of ConvNets or CNN’s.

 Convolutional Neural Networks – Architecture

-Initialisation of all filters and parameters / weights with random values
+The initialisation of all filters and parameters/weights with random values

 - Lets assume the output probabilities for image above are [0.2, 0.1, 0.3, 0.4]

 - The size of the feature map is controlled by three parameters.

 - Depth – Number of filters used for the convolution operation.